-The Western Vulture has it Backwards
+The Western Vulture Has It Backwards

 I’m anti-secular and I don’t mean in the simple religious sense but in a deep spiritual context that involves the entire physical universe and reality as we know it.
 I truly believe that science cannot even begin to fathom or comprehend just how beautifully supernatural our waking reality is.
 Our entire Earth and all creation is full of countless intelligences.
 Rocks, trees; anything composed of matter/atoms are intelligent.
 I believe many Native nations had a scientific and intricate knowledge of this but the Western Vulture has it all backwards…